Flood protection schemes

 • 46 hectares of developable land

-• £150million economic growth
+• £150 million in economic growth

-To transform our waterways, with the potential for:
+Transform our waterways, with the potential for:

 • reliable river maintenance

-• new recreation and tourism opportunities and businesses
+• new recreation and tourism and businesses opportunities

 • generation of hydro power